mugesram/drone/README.md

 Below is an image of our test setup, showing the STM32 development board and connected sensor modules.

 ![Test Setup](images/test_setup.png)
-*Note: Ensure the `images/test_setup.png` file is uploaded to your repository's `images` folder.
-The image should depict the STM32 board and sensor connections clearly.*

 ### Testing Methods